sciknoworg/schema-miner/docs/source/index.rst

 SCHEMA-MINER :sup:`Pro`: Agentic AI for Ontology Grounding over LLM-Discovered Scientific Schemas in a Human-in-the-Loop Workflow
 ************************************************************************************************************************************

 Schema-Miner is a novel framework that leverages Large Language Models (LLMs) and continuous human feedback to automate and enhance the schema mining task.
 Through an iterative process, the framework uses LLMs to extract and organize properties from unstructured text and refines schemas with expert input.
 Schema-Miner :sup:`pro` extends Schema-Miner with an ontology grounding component powered by agentic AI.
-It performs multi-step reasoning using lexical heuristics and semantic similarity search, and grounds schema elements in formal ontologies (e.g., QUDT).
+It performs multi-step reasoning using lexical heuristics and semantic similarity search, and grounds schema elements in formal ontologies (e.g., `QUDT <https://www.qudt.org/pages/HomePage.html>`_).

 Below is the workflow diagram of Schema-Miner.